ut-ras/ras_site_old/competitions/robotathon.md

 ## Robotathon Schedule

 Robotathon officially starts on kickoff, which is **Sep.
-27 at 7pm** in a room yet to be decided.
-Kickoff is when we announce the competition for the year and explain the logistics of the competition.
+27 at 7pm in ECJ 1.202.**  Kickoff is when we announce the competition for the year and explain the logistics of the competition.
 Before and after kickoff, there will be several **workshops** given by our members to teach aspiring roboticists the fundamentals of the craft.
-Workshops are every **Wednesday and Thursday from 8-9** in a room yet to be decided.
+Workshops are every **Wednesday and Thursday from 8-9 in RLM 7.104.** The Wednesday and Thursday talks are identical, so there is no need to attend both times.

 | **Date**     | **Topic**
 | Sep.
-7, 8    | Robot Design
+14, 15  | Robot Design
 | Sep.
-14, 15  | Programming 1
+21, 22  | Programming 1
 | Sep.
-21, 22  | Materials, Manufacturing, and Project Management
+28, 29  | Materials, Manufacturing, and Project Management
-| Sep.
-28, 29  | Soldering and Electronics
 | Oct.
-5, 6    | Programming 2
+5,  6  | Soldering and Electronics
 | Oct.
-12, 13  | Version Control and Github
+12, 13  | Programming 2
 | Oct.
-19, 20  | Libraries + RASLib
+19, 20  | Version Control and Github
 | Oct.
-26, 27  | Basic Controls
+26, 27  | Libraries + RASLib
 | Nov.
-2, 3    | Advanced Controls
+2,  3  | Basic Controls
 | Nov.
+9, 10  | Advanced Controls
-9, 10  | Review and Prepare for Competition
+| Nov.
+16, 17  | Review and Prepare for Competition